kenneth-fung/music-academy-orbital/README.md

 ## Seeding

-Seeding has broken into multiple parts due to the large amount of data.
+Seeding has been broken into multiple parts due to the large amount of data.
 Also, this affords more control over the process.

 To seed, enter the following commands (excluding the comments).